AudiovisualMetadataPlatform/amp_mgms/tools/kaldi/how_does_this_stupid_thing_work.md

 * sox is used to create a bunch of wav files that are chunks of the source
 * the filename/duration data is written to $WORK/splitFiles.dbl

+NEW METHODOLOGY:
+* Get rid of that crazy mkdir!
+* wav2pem tries to do things relative to . so make it relative
+* fix the CMUseg.pl perl script because it uses relative directories and a bad concatenation of $WavDir that breaks things.

 ### Preparing data

 $dataPrep is set to $WORK/dataPrep and is created as a directory.
 There's some